NCAR/vast/content/news/20221129-geocat_tutorials.md

 environment](https://mybinder.org/v2/gh/NCAR/geocat-tutorials/main)
 right away online!

-The content can be viewed at its statically generated [documentation page](https://geocat-tutorials.readthedocs.io/en/latest/) as well.
+The content can be viewed as a statically generated [documentation page](https://geocat-tutorials.readthedocs.io/en/latest/) as well.
 Readers of this documentation page can also access past tutorial versions.